 1870s and 1880s: San Quentin passes quarter-century mark

 1890s: Dapper duds for staff

 Other than the styles changing, clothing worn by correctional staff appeared much as it did 40 years earlier.
-The inmates now wore prison stripes, modeled after the prison system in New York.
-Youth offenders wore military-style uniforms.
+The incarcerated population now wore prison stripes, modeled after the prison system in New York.
+Meanwhile, incarcerated youth wore military-style uniforms.

 1900s: A new century